-The Firm's small size of just under 70 employees, a simple flat-structure and low turnover, allow the firm to remain dynamic and agile with each of its employees able to make material contributions to the direction of the business.
+The Firm's small size of just under 60 employees, a simple flat-structure and low turnover, allow the firm to remain dynamic and agile with each of its employees able to make material contributions to the direction of the business.

-BG has 15 partners with an average of 28 years of experiencee in the industry.
-The four-person Investment Committee also average 28 years of industry experience with 20 years at BG.
+BG has 19 partners with an average of 27 years of experiencce in the industry.
+The five-person Investment Committee average 28 years of industry experience with 21 years at BG.
 Many within the Investment team have been with the firm for more than 10 years.
-BG Fund is supported by \$371m of permanent capital from Boussard & Gavaudan Holding Limited (listed on Euronext and LSE).
-In a further alignment of interests through "skin in the game", BG's partners and employees have \$281m invested in BG's funds alongside investors.
+BG Fund is supported by \$229m of long term capital from a recently launched Irish feeder fund.
+In a further alignment of interests through "skin in the game", BG's partners and employees have \$262m invested in BG's funds alongside investors.